 Each school psychology/psychometry graduate program man nominate one internship supervisor per academic year.
 Programs wishing to nominate an intern site supervisor for recognition should submit an application.
 The nomination form must be completed and submitted by the graduate faculty.
 The application should also include a brief letter of support for the nomination from a professional colleague working in the same school district.
 The letter should address the nominee’s professional practice, supervision, and indicate support for the nomination.
 The selected supervisor will be mailed a signed, dated certificate of recognition from AASP.
 The selected supervisor will also be recognized publicly at the AASP annual conference.

-The recipients of the Adria Ellis Model School Psychology Intern Supervisor Recognition Award are Kathryn Duncan and Allison Todd.
+The 2024 recipients of the Adria Ellis Model School Psychology Intern Supervisor Recognition Award are Shatoya Brown (Birmingham City Schools) and Michael Morrison (Tuscaloosa County).